-In 1980, the Florida Supreme Court decided that graduate assistants were, in fact, employees and deserved the same right to collectively bargain with their employer as anyone else.
-The Graduate Student Union voted to become Graduate Assistants United and established a steward system so that they could more effectively receive feedback from the new union’s members.
-By the summer of 1981, however, the Florida legislature enacted legislation exempting graduate assistants (along with fruit and vegetable inspectors) from being recognized as employees.
+The Florida District Court of Appeal, First Circuit decided in Spring 1979 that graduate assistants were, in fact, employees and deserved the same right to collectively bargain with their employer as anyone else.
+Shortly thereafter in 1980, the Graduate Student Union voted to become Graduate Assistants United and established a steward system so that they could more effectively receive feedback from the new union’s members.
+By the summer of 1981, however, the Florida legislature enacted legislation exempting graduate employees (along with fruit and vegetable inspectors) from being recognized as employees.
 GAU immediately lost all bargaining rights.

-Fortunately, by the summer of 1982, the U.S. First District Court of Appeals overturned the Florida Legislature’s legislation and, once again, graduate assistants were recognized as legitimate employees, entitled to union representation.
+Fortunately, by the summer of 1982, the Florida District Court of Appeal, First Circuit overturned the Florida Legislature’s legislation and, once again, graduate assistants were recognized as legitimate employees, entitled to union representation.
 GAU ratified its first bargaining contract on August 2, 1983.
-Over the next decade GAU’s volunteers won significant protections for its members: five sick days, consistent raises, and an improved grievance procedure (including the grievance process in our current contract).
-Perhaps the most impressive victory came in 1986, when the Florida Legislature voted to waive graduate assistant tuition.
+Over the next decade GAU’s volunteers won significant protections for its members: five sick days, consistent raises, and improved contract enforcement procedures (including the grievance process in our current contract).
+Perhaps the most impressive victory came in 1986, when the Florida Legislature voted to waive graduate employee tuition.
 Throughout the rest of the 1980s and early 1990s, GAU continued to win wage increases and secure various other employment protections.

-More recent victories have included the 2005 removal of a $50 fee charged to international students.
-This fee had been imposed after 9/11 for reasons GAU is still trying to understand.
-During the 2006-2007 academic year, Graduate Assistants United secured subsidized health care for all GAs and, over the following years, continued to work for better health care (eventually winning policies which included a $500 wellness benefit and heavily subsidized prescription drugs).
-By 2008, GAU was able to negotiate a deferment for student fees, which allows GAs to pay their fees months into the semester, instead of paying before receiving their first paycheck.
+More recent victories are highlighted by winning subsidized health care (now GatorGradCare) for all GAs in 2006-07.
+By 2008, GAU was also able to negotiate a deferment for student fees, which allows graduate employees to pay their fees months into the semester, instead of paying before receiving their first paycheck.